caporaso-lab/developing-with-qiime2/book/parallel.rst

         strategy=None
     )

+    # This bit is not part of the actual Parsl Config, this is used to tell
+    # QIIME 2 which non-default executors (if any) you want your actions to run
+    # on
+    mapping = {'some_action': 'htex'}

-You can read the Parsl docs for more details, but basically we seek to parallelize your jobs by splitting them across multiple threads in a `ThreadPoolExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.ThreadPoolExecutor.html?highlight=Threadpoolexecutor>`_ by default while also setting up what Parsl calls a `HighThroughputExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html?highlight=HighThroughputExecutor>`_  that you can use for bigger jobs.
-The HighThroughputExecutor splits jobs across multiple processes.
+You can read the Parsl docs for more details, but basically we create a `ThreadPoolExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.ThreadPoolExecutor.html?highlight=Threadpoolexecutor>`_ that parallelizes jobs across multiple threads in a process and what Parsl calls a `HighThroughputExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html?highlight=HighThroughputExecutor>`_  that parallelizes jobs across multiple processes.

+Note: Your config MUST contain an executor with the label default.
+This is the executor that QIIME 2 will dispatch your jobs to if you do not specify an executor to use.
+The default executor in the default config is the ThreadPoolExecutor meaning that unless you specify otherwise all jobs that use the default config will run on the ThreadPoolExecutor.

 Parallelization on the CLI
 ++++++++++++++++++++++++++